johnny353535/yoi/docs/_pages/components/menu.md

 This is the basic example of a `.menu` instance.
 You are free to use any markup you like as long as you use the BEM class name provided by this example.
 After all, while that’s a feature, it’s a feature you might rarely need since simple lists (`<ul>` od `<ol>`) are semantically the correct choices in most scenarios.

-<p class="hint">Click the menu items on this example page to add the .is--active modifier class.</p>
+<p class="hint hint--primary">Click the menu items on this example page to add the .is--active modifier class.</p>

 ```html
 <!-- example -->